 8. Use Fans to Circulate Air

-In addition to adjusting your room’s temperature, using fans to circulate air throughout the space can also help reduce the risk of condensation forming on your bedroom walls.
+In addition to adjusting your room’s temperature, using fans to circulate air throughout the space can help reduce the risk of condensation on your bedroom walls.
 This will help keep air moving and promote evaporation, which can help prevent condensation from accumulating and causing damage to your walls.

 9. Ventilate Your Home